tuo/tuo.github.io/midlife crisis as programmer and AI.md

 ## The cure

 There is a ruler from socialtiy and us that could measure our outside masterial success.
 Those metric are visible and we're used to measure ourself by it since we grow up.
-We want to go higher in that rank(You know the rat race?), so we could feel safer and better.
+We want to go higher in that rank, so we could feel safer and better.
 That's subcconusoly becomaes part of ego and we dientify ourself with it.

 (图片Ruler)